-- When supplying power to the GP unit, please separate the input/ output and operation unit lines, as shown. - To increase the noise resistance quality of the power cable, simply twist each power wire before attaching the Ring Terminal. - The power supply cable must not be bundled or positioned close to main circuit lines (high voltage, high current), or input/output signal lines. - Connect a lightening surge absorber, as shown in the diagram, to deal with power surges. - To avoid excess noise, make the power cable as short as possible. - Be sure to ground the surge absorber (E1) separately from the GP unit (E2). - Select a surge absorber that has a maximum circuit voltage greater than that of the peak voltage of the power supply.
+- When supplying power to the GP unit, please separate the input/output and operation unit lines, as shown. - To increase the noise resistance quality of the power cable, simply twist each power wire before attaching the Ring Terminal. - The power supply cable must not be bundled or positioned close to main circuit lines (high voltage, high current), or input/output signal lines. - Connect a lightning surge absorber, as shown in the diagram, to deal with power surges. - To avoid excess noise, make the power cable as short as possible.